ESET Antivirus Review

 ESET has two privacy policies, one for the European Union, which is pretty good, and one for the United States, which isn’t as good.
 The E.U policy just restates that all customer data is protected by the GDPR, so nothing funny can happen to it.
 ESET only uses data it collects (your email address, location and phone number) to improve the experience for you and that’s pretty much it.
 The data is not shared with third parties.

-Because 47 states in the U.S have basically no data privacy laws, American customers outside of California can have their data sold to third parties for marketing purposes but is mostly used to target ESET advertising at you.
-The data collected consists of your email address, phone number, IP address, and some device fingerprinting as well, as ESET collects your operating system and browser information.
+That said, the data collected by ESET consists of your email address, phone number, IP address, and some device fingerprinting as well, as ESET collects your operating system and browser information.
 Honestly, we’re not comfortable with all the data that ESET collects on its paying customers like us, but there are very few competitors that aren’t guilty of these data-collection practices.
 Check out our Bitdefender review for one service that keeps its hands clean of data selling.

 Our ESET Research and Data